 You can insert a unit operation into your flowsheet by selecting Insert Unit Operation from the Flowsheet menu, or by clicking the unit operation toolbar button, or press Ctrl+U. A list of CAPE-OPEN compliant unit operations will appear.
 See also Inserting models.

-To edit a unit operation, double click on it or select Edit unit operation from the menu.
-By default, the COFE dialog to edit unit operations will appear (you can change the behaviour when double-clicking a unit operation from Application Preferences.
+To check the properties of a unit operation, double click on it or select Unit operation properties from the menu.
+By default, the COFE dialog to unit operation properties will appear (you can change the behaviour when double-clicking a unit operation from Application Preferences.
 To access the edit dialog as implemented by the unit operation itself (if present), select Edit on the Edit page.
 To bypass the COFE dialog and immediately use the unit operation's interface, hold down Alt while double clicking the unit operation; or change the default behaviour for double-clicking a unit from Application Preferences.

-In the COFE edit unit operation dialog, you will find the reports that the unit operation produces on the Reports page.
+In the COFE unit operation properties dialog, you will find the reports that the unit operation produces on the Reports page.
+A report can be included in the unit operation's tool tip if desired.
 A special report, the Status report, is added by COFE, and it describes the solution status after the last run, or the reason the specification of a unit is incomplete.

 The Edit page in the COFE dialog will allow access to the parameter values exported by the unit operation.
 The parameters that are read/write (those not shown in gray) can be modified by clicking on them.
 Upon right-clicking a parameter, you can choose to add the parameter to the unit's tool tip, or add the parameter to the Watches.
 When editing array parameters, a sub-dialog will pop up allowing access to the individual array elements.
 These elements can also be added to the Watches by using the menu that pops up when right-clicking.